julienXX/julienxx.github.com/_posts/2015-10-29-using-resque-with-rust.md

 ## What's missing?

 Our implementation still needs to be Resque web compatible (display workers, failed jobs...).
 It also needs to be deployed alongside our Ruby workers but that's for another article :)

+*Thanks a lot to the reviewers: Flavien, Marc, Steve & Yohan.*